 Fake King: The king of Samanao was kidnapped and replaced by a BossTroll using the Change Staff to take his form.

 Fanservice: In the remake, equiping a female character with any kind of bikini armor will replace her overworld sprite with a swimsuit-clad version of her original self.
-Every class gets a different kind of bathing suit, ranging from bikinis, one pieces, school bathing suits (floater ring included) except for the female Jester, who's default overworld sprite is already wearing a one-piece.
+Every class gets a different kind of bathing suit, ranging from bikinis, one pieces, school bathing suits (floater ring included) except for the female Jester, whose default overworld sprite is already wearing a one-piece.
 Instead, she gets a dominatrix costume, with leather whip and mask included.